stryker-mutator/stryker-net/docs/technical-reference/testing-framework.md

 These test methods accept one or more parameters and bear one of this attributes: `InlineData`, `MemberData` or `ClassData`.
 There are differences
 between compile time theories (data is fixed at build time) and run time theories (data is discovered at run time).
+From a VsTest perspective, the sub cases of the theory share a single display name.

 #### Static theories
 Static theories are seen and processed as different test cases, unless two (or more) test cases have the same parameters.
 Static theories used the `InlineData`